How to help a friend

 If you were assaulted in the past

 Learning about your friend's assault may bring up past trauma, or feelings of anger and sadness for you.
-Sharing that you have had a similar experience can sometimes help your friend to feel that she/he is not alone.
+Sharing that you have had a similar experience can sometimes help your friend to feel that they are not alone.
 Be mindful that this may not be the time to tell all the details.
 If you choose to share your experience, keep in mind that everyone responds differently and may make different choices.
-Do not try to diminish your friend's experience with your own.
+Do not take up too much space or try to diminish your friend's experience with your own.